Login / Logout

 The getProfile()

-method allows you to retrieve the user's information from the backend.
+method allows you to retrieve the user's information via promise method.
 It returns the UserProfile object.

 If the user is not logged in, getProfile()